khanshoaib3/minecraft-access/doc/FEATURES.md

 ### Speak Chat Messages

 Speak [chat](https://minecraft.wiki/w/Chat) messages, so you won't miss your friends' conversation.
-If you feel that too many chat messages are making you feel noisy, you can turn off showing chat messages in the original `Chat Settings...` options.
+If you feel that too many chat messages are making you feel noisy, you can turn off showing chat messages in the original `Chat Settings...` options, or press "P" to open [Social Interactions Screen](https://minecraft.wiki/w/Social_interactions) to mute particular players.

 See also: [Keybindings](/doc/KEYBINDINGS.md#speak-chat-messages)

 ### Speak Action Bar Updates

 Messages updated by the [action bar](https://minecraft.wiki/w/Commands/title) are common in modded multiplayer servers, usually they are used as announcements.

+### Speak Text Editing

+The mod will simulate the feedback you get when typing text in other software's input boxes, it will speak the text that you delete, select, hover over with cursor.

 ## Other Pages